kristiantm/polis_vilde_ideer/RAILWAY_DEPLOYMENT.md

 4. Set up CI/CD pipelines
 5. Configure custom domains and SSL certificates

-## Migration from Minimal to Full Deployment
+## Upgrading to Full Deployment

-If you started with minimal deployment and want to upgrade to full deployment:
+If you need the full Polis functionality (AI features, advanced math, etc.), you have several options:

-1. Update your `railway.json` to use the full docker-compose file
+1. **Deploy additional services separately** on Railway or other platforms
-2. Add the additional environment variables for Delphi and file server
+2. **Use a different platform** that better supports multi-service deployments (like AWS ECS, Google Cloud Run, or DigitalOcean App Platform)
-3. Redeploy your application
+3. **Run the full stack locally** for development and testing

-4. Test all features to ensure they work correctly
+The server-only deployment gives you a solid foundation to build upon and test the core Polis functionality.